 - Evaluating the recovery risk

-- Verifying the TA's decryption tool
+- Testing the threat actor's decryption tool

-- Checking adherence to anti-money laundering regulations
+- Confirming compliance with anti-money laundering regulations

 - Managing the crypto-currency payment to the hacker

-- Building a pristine recovery environment
+- Building a pristine environment

-Paying Exfiltration Ransoms
+Settling Exfiltration Ransoms